-Where Leaders Meet (Virtually!) to Serve.
+Where Leaders Meet to Serve.

 Rotary’s Response to COVID-19

-After thoroughly vetting the local nonprofits who provide emergency rental assistance, the board has approved our first grant of $2500 to Volunteers of America (VOA) to help Susan, the widow of a veteran who recently passed away, and her 19 year-old son.
+After thoroughly vetting the local nonprofits who provide emergency rental assistance, our board approved our first grant of $2500 to Volunteers of America (VOA) to help Susan, the widow of a veteran who recently passed away, and her 19 year-old son.
 Learn more about how the Rotary Club is helping Susan and how Rotary Club international is responding to COVID.

 Working Together for Peace & Justice